 Wins and Losses

 GB is an average, so each game played only counts as a half game in regard to this number.
 Thus, each game won by the division leader increases the GB by 0.5, and each game won by the second-place team decreases the GB by 0.5.
 The GB number will increase from the top to the bottom of the division standings.

 The elimination number, depicted as "E" or "E#," represents the combined number of wins by the division leader and losses by another team in the division needed for the top team to clinch a spot in the postseason.
 This number is determined by adding a team's number of wins to the number of games it still has to play in the regular season and subtracting the division leader's number of wins from the total, then adding 1.

-After the six division leaders have been identified, the team with the best record from each league is awarded a wild card spot to bring the total number of postseason teams to eight.
-The wild card race often has its own standings, but it's also recorded in the "WCGB" column of the regular standings.
+After the six division leaders have been identified for playoff seeding, the remaining team with the best record from each league is awarded a wild card spot to bring the total number of postseason teams to eight.
+The race to be a wild card team often has its own standings, but it's also recorded in the "WCGB" column of the regular standings.

 WCGB represents "wild card games back," and it's determined in the same way as GB, except it's calculated for all of the remaining teams in each of the AL and the NL.
 An elimination or magic number also applies to the wild card positions.